 Short affirmations are a good place to begin.
 A parent can say to their child, for instance, "You know Suzie, I know that I don't say it often enough, but you really are one of the best things that ever came into my life.
 I'm so glad that you are my daughter.
 You don't have to say anything; I just wanted you to know."
 The real secret for making this sort of affirmation "stick" is to immediately ask a non-related question, leave the room quickly, or in some other way make it comfortable for the youngster not to respond to what you just told them.
 This can be powerful stuff.

-In his book If My Kid's So Nice ...
-Why's He Driving ME Crazy? nationally recognized educator, psychologist, and author Dr. James Sutton addresses what he calls the "Good Kid" Disorder.
+In his book, If My Kid's So Nice ...
+Why's He Driving ME Crazy?, nationally recognized educator, psychologist, and author Dr. James Sutton addresses what he calls the "Good Kid" Disorder.
 He shows parents and teachers the behaviors to watch for, and how to better understand and respond to the youngster displaying them.
-Dr. Sutton cautions against the "No-lutions," seven typical reactions to the oppositional and defiant child that not only don't work, they add to the distress.
+Dr. Sutton cautions against the "No-lutions," seven typical reactions to the oppositional and defiant child that not only don't work, but they also add to the distress.
 Practical and proven strategies and interventions for improving task completion at home and at school, while encouraging more harmony in relationships, round out this excellent and timely resource.
-This book is published by Friendly Oaks Publications in hardbound edition with a full color dust jacket ($23.95).
+This book is published by Friendly Oaks Publications in hardbound edition with a full-color dust jacket ($23.95).
 Call 1-800-659-6628 to order (MasterCard and Visa).